That Sunday, That Summer

 "That Sunday, That Summer" is a swing ballad, written by Joe Sherman and George David Weiss and published in 1963.

 Nat King Cole recording

 The highest charting version is by Nat King Cole.
-It was recorded on May 16, 1963 at Capitol Records in Los Angeles with a Ralph Carmichael arrangement and was released August 31st, 1963.
-It reached #12 on the Billboard charts Hot 100 and #3 on the Middle-Road Singles (Adult Contemporary) chart, in 1963.
+It was recorded on May 16, 1963, at Capitol Records in Los Angeles with a Ralph Carmichael arrangement and was released August 31, 1963.
+It reached No. 12 on the Billboard Hot 100 and No. 3 on the Middle-Road Singles chart in 1963.

 Other recorded versions

 Other versions have also been recorded: